-Additionally, if you have a rash or infected area that is not getting better, or is getting worse, see your doctor!
+Additionally, make sure you keep all wounds clean and covered until they heal.
+And if you have a rash or infected area that is not getting better, or is getting worse, see your doctor!
 Better safe than sorry.

-To learn more about reducing your risk of infections, read my blog posts:
+To learn more about reducing your risk of infections, including sepsis, read my blog posts:

 - Germs in Hospitals and Doctor Offices – Watch Out!